openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ## Media Type Registration

-This section requests registration of the following media types [@RFC2046] in the "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838].
+This section requests registration of the following media types [@!RFC2046] in the "Media Types" registry [@!IANA.MediaTypes] in the manner described in [@!RFC6838].

 To indicate that the content of a JWS is a Wallet Instance Attestation: